vexorian/dizquetv/README.md

 # Plex DVR Setup

-Add the psuedotv-plex tuner to Plex.
+Add the pseudotv-plex tuner to Plex.
 Use the **"Don't see your HDHomerun device?
 Enter its network address manually"** option if it doesn't show up automatically.

 Click the **continue** button after clicking **connect**